andreassolberg/jso/README.md

 # JSO - a Javascript OAuth Library

+**UPDATE March 20th 2013: I just commited [JSO version 2.0, a redesigned library](https://github.com/andreassolberg/jso/tree/version2).
+It is only in beta state yet, but feel free to test it.**

 This library was written by Andreas Åkre Solberg (UNINETT AS) in March 2012.

 * [Read the blog of Andreas Åkre Solberg](http://rnd.feide.no)